 Daryl Wells called the Ontario Jockey Club races on C-HOW throughout the 1960s, 70s and 80s.Wells, who was the voice of thoroughbred racing at Woodbine and Fort Erie for 30 years, began his career at the Ontario Jockey Club in 1956.
 Born in Victoria in 1922, Wells entered the broadcast business as a disc jockey at the age of 15.
 He later moved to Ontario where he worked in the sports department at CHML radio in Hamilton and then as a sports director for CHCH-TV.
 In the late 50s, he had been host of a "bandstand" style show on CHCH-TV and also did hockey play-by-play and announced the CFL Tiger Cat games.
 Daryl died in Niagara Falls on Dec.12, 2003.
 His son, Daryl Jr. took over his father's spot and became Communications Director from 1976-2010.
 Daryle Jr. died in October, 2016.
 Read Daryle Wells Jr. obituary

-Newsman Bob Hooper did not stay long at C-HOW and left for CHML in Hamilton where he continued to report news but eventually became the programme director.
+Newsman Bob Hooper did not stay long at C-HOW but made a noticeable impression around the peninsula driving his brand new Edsel.
+Hoop left for CHML in Hamilton where he continued to report news, hosted a talk show and eventually became the programme director and Vice President of CHML.
 Later he was part of the radio sports team doing play-by-play CFL Tiger Cat football games.
 He was the colour commentator from 1993 to 1995 and did play-by-play from 1997 to 2001.
 Hooper was a member of Football Reporters of Canada and a member of the selection committee for the Canadian Football Hall of Fame.
-He has been retired for many years.
+Bob eventually served as CHML media relations director until he retired in 2004.
+He died suddenly on Oct.
+17, 2018.